 Funding Circle was one of the UK’s first peer to peer lenders, having first launched in 2010.
 Since then, the business has significantly grown its loans under management and became the first P2P lender to list on the London Stock Exchange in 2018.

-If you find my review useful and choose to sign up after reading, I would really appreciate if you would sign-up via my referral link.
+If you find my review useful and choose to sign up after reading, I would really appreciate if you would sign-up via my referral link (sign up currently not possible).

 Where does Funding Circle invest my money?